wp-plugins/wp-copyrighted-post/readme.txt

 == Installation ==

 1. Upload plugin dir to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
-3. Set plugin parameters for your needs
+1. Set plugin parameters on your blog "Reading" settings page for your needs

 == Screenshots ==

 1. Example of plugin output
-2. wp-copyrighted-post Admin Page
+1. wp-copyrighted-post Admin Page

 == Changelog ==

+= 1.2.13 =
+* Owner link settings are expanded
+* "Exclude Posts" setting is added
+* "Exclude Categories" setting is added
 = 1.1.10 =
 * Settings codes are optimised
 * Codes modified in accordance with new Wordpress 3+ standards.